DeFrenZ/Thread-Demo/README.md

 - Improve documentation: there is a fair amount of docs, but they could be more detailed.
 Especially some documentation describing the general choices of how some layers are managed in the code
 - iPadOS: add support
 - Solve actual TODOs in code
+- Animations: they should be automatically managed by SwiftUI but they don't seem to work at the moment